Academic Summer Camps

 In addition to sharpening your general stage presence and performance, our experienced Music, Theatre, & Dance faculty will teach you how best to prepare your body and mind for your upcoming theatre arts or musical theatre audition.

-Tech track: Students interested in behind-the-scenes theatre work are welcomed to join Musical Theatre Academy to design sets, costume actors, and manage the stage.
-No performance can be produced without a strong tech team!
+Tech track: No performance is produced with a strong tech team!
+Students interested in behind-the-scenes theatre work are welcomed to join Music, Theatre, & Dance Academic Camp to design sets, costume actors, and manage the stage.

-Plunge into the world of film production with Taylor University’s hands-on Film Academy.
+Plunge into film production while focusing on great storytelling through film scripting, digging deep into post-production editing, and on-set immersion.
 Fueled by your creativity, this high-energy and fast-paced film production week will take you from concept, to scripting, through shooting and post-production editing.
 Get exposure to Taylor’s extensive inventory including the Sony FS-5 and the RED Weapon 8K.
 Take workshops with Taylor’s award-winning faculty members.
 Build relationships with fellow creative collaborators and finally, cap off your week by watching your work on the big screen.